-Both Temple University and the Pennsylvania State University offered a residential Train-The-Trainer course in Soft Target Awareness.
-The Pennsylvania State University also offered a Firearms Instructor Development Seminar.
 Temple University has offered Advanced Physical and Judicial Security, Criminal Law Review, Infectious Disease Prevention, Legal Updates and Use of Force, in a distance-learning format.

 The Board also identified a need in some sheriffs' offices for an internal training capability.
 The Board developed a Train-The-Trainer program to assist sheriffs in establishing this capability.
-In 2009, two Basic Trainer courses were offered with those graduates qualified to attend a Firearms Trainer course in 2010.
+In 2011, two Basic Trainer courses were offered, with those graduates qualified to attend a Firearms Trainer course.
 Future Basic and subject-specific courses will be offered.